thi-truong/thi-truong.github.io/_talks/2024-02-25-Inclusive-Design-1.md

 ### Individual practice: photos and data visualizations

-* Participants learned how to check for alt-text on existing images and individually practiced writing 1-3 sentence alt-text desriptions for 6 example images, including a variety of data visualizations.
+* Participants learned how to check for alt-text on existing images and individually practiced writing 1-3 sentence alt-text descriptions for 6 example images, including a variety of data visualizations.
-* Training images for exercises were often selected because they had suitable, pre-existing alt-text published by somoene else.
+* Training images for exercises were often selected because they had suitable, existing alt-text for the images.
 Providing links to these source encourages participants to access alt-text information independently to compare their work.

 ### Small group practice: images from community research overview slides